Welcome to Shareworks Startup!

 - Highlight information about the individual’s particular holdings can be found in the tables below the summary.

-This page shows the particular attributes of an individual common stock issuance.
-While the page shown here is for a common issuance, similar pages exist for options, warrants, and convertible notes:
+This page shows the particular attributes of an individual issuance.
+While the page shown here is for an issuance, similar pages exist for options, warrants, and convertible notes:

 - The Activity Log will show every change that has been made to this grant, which is useful for tracking any discrepancies in the information compared to your expected values.